By Dorene J. Stamper

 The girls slowly climbed out of bed and got dressed.

-“It’s a good thing we did most of my packing before going to bed,” Serenity admitted, while pulling open her dresser drawers to make sure there wasn't anything still needed.
+“It’s a good thing we did most of my packing last night,” Serenity admitted, while pulling open her dresser drawers to make sure there wasn't anything still needed.

 When seeing something red, Jeanetta Lynn pulled it out, “When did you get this?” she asked while admiring the beautiful scarf.